List of Puerto Ricans in the United States Space Program: Carlos A. Gómez Rosa

-2011–2016; Mars Atmosphere & Volatile EvolutioN (MAVEN) Mission: Ground System Manager/Mission Director & Mission Ops Contracting Officer Rep.
+2011–2016; Mars Atmosphere & Volatile EvolutioN (MAVEN) Mission: ground system manager and mission director and mission ops contracting officer rep.

 Responsible for the operations of the NASA MAVEN mission as an end-to-end system to ensure that the spacecraft, the instruments, and ground systems are healthy and that the science is processed and delivered to the scientists on the mission.
-Answer to the MAVEN Primary Investigator and the Project Manager.
+Answer to the MAVEN primary investigator and the project manager.
 Work very closely with the Spacecraft Operations Team (SCT) and also with all of the mission interfaces, including the Navigation Team (NAV), the Science Operations Center (SOC), Instrument Teams, and the Deep Space Network (DSN).